ASRock0805/Test-Time-Calculator/README.md

 * Calculates the float time based on the total test time and user-provided completion or start time.
 * Formats the output to display individual test times and the total test time.
 * Writes the results to a text file named "total_test_time.txt".
+* **Exports the results to a CSV file named "test_times.csv" with summary information (Total Test Time, Total Work Time, Float Time) and detailed test times for each file.**

 **Usage**